 Find out if Net Investment Income Tax applies to you

+If an individual has income from investments, the individual may be subject to net investment income tax.
 Effective Jan.
 1, 2013, individual taxpayers are liable for a 3.8 percent Net Investment Income Tax on the lesser of their net investment income, or the amount by which their modified adjusted gross income exceeds the statutory threshold amount based on their filing status.

 The statutory threshold amounts are: